 Ventolines has been involved in a large number of wind farms, both on land and in the water, for many years.
-We provide services in all project stages: development, contracting, construction and management.
+We provide services in all project stages: development, contracting, construction and operations.

 Onshore wind energy is currently one of the cheapest and most efficient sources of sustainable energy and therefore indispensable in the energy transition.
 The Netherlands is already well on its way to becoming more and more sustainable, but if we look at the share of wind energy, there is still more than enough room for growth.
 Fortunately, the Dutch wind energy sector offers many opportunities for the realization of (new) wind energy projects on land.
 Ventolines has been involved in the development, construction and management of a large number of management of onshore wind farms.
 Think for example of the largest onshore wind farm in the Netherlands: Windplan Groen.